micheleusuelli/micheleusuelli.github.io/articles-html/corona-analytics/hospitalization-optimization.md

 - Intensive care rate: percentage of patients requiring intensive care.
 - Time frame: since the day of infection, start date and the number of days of intensive care.

 Each section covers each of these aspects in more detail.
 Due to the urgency, I am proposing both a quick minimum viable product and a full-fledged solution, keeping in mind that some feedback from medical experts is crucial.
+To know more about the proposed approach, please see [Agile delivery of data science projects](../dsscrum/dsscrum.md).

 ### Infected people